 on archival copy

 The classification of all positions is based upon duties, responsibilities, knowledge, skills, minimum requirements of education, certification, or licensure, physical requirements, and reporting relationships inherent in a given position.
-Position classifications are assigned germane titles and are placed in functional groupings, which illustrate the career ladder and opportunities for professional growth and development.
+Position classifications are assigned germane titles and are placed in functional groupings, which illustrate the job framework and opportunities for professional growth and development.

 Either an employee or supervisor may initiate an audit request for an existing (filled) position by submitting a request for audit, in writing, to UHR.
 UHR may also initiate an audit.
-The incumbent employee will complete the Job Information Questionnaire, attaching supporting documentation, and submit the information to UHR.
+The planning unit will work with the incumbent employee to complete the Position Description Questionnaire, and submit the information to UHR.
 The employee must have completed any probationary periods for the position for which the audit is being requested, and an audit may not be requested more often than once a year.
 A year is defined as a period beginning 12 months from the date of the last audit determination.
 An exception may be made to this 12 month rule if significant documentation can be provided, showing that the duties of the position have been substantially changed since the date of the completion of the previous audit.

-A UHR compensation analyst will conduct an audit of the position, interviewing the employee and the immediate supervisor, and conferring with the department head and any other persons as deemed necessary.
-The compensation analyst will complete a written summary of findings and render a recommendation to the Associate Vice President for Human Resources.
+A UHR compensation analyst will conduct an audit of the position, interviewing the employee and the immediate supervisor as necessary, and conferring with the planning unit head and any other persons as deemed necessary.
+The compensation analyst will complete a written summary of findings and render a recommendation to the appropriate planning unit representative.

 Based on whether the duties and responsibilities, required skills, or organizational level of a position have remained essentially constant, substantially decreased, or substantially increased, a position audit may result in no change in classification, reclassification to a lower rated position, or reclassification to a higher-rated position.